 Sexual assault complaints are extremely serious, especially in Texas.
 Criminal penalties can include prison time and high fines — and that's just a start.

-Title IX operates in the civil arena via on-campus hearings, where defendants can be steamrolled by lacking the legal right to confront their accuser and even know the full extent of the accusations.
+Title IX operates in the administrative arena via on-campus hearings, where defendants can be steamrolled by lacking the legal right to confront their accuser and even know the full extent of the accusations.

 Title IX (pronounced "Title 9") is a 37-word federal law which is part of the Education Amendments Act of 1972.
 Like many laws, it has acquired more meanings and functions with time.